Malik Qambar

-Malik Qambar (Syriac: ܡܐܠܝܟ ܩܐܡܒܐܪ) was a Catholic-Assyrian national leader and general of the Assyro-Chaldean battalion formed in 1920 as part of the French Foreign Legion.
+Malik Qambar or Kambar (Syriac: ܡܐܠܝܟ ܩܐܡܒܐܪ) was a Catholic-Assyrian national leader and general of the Assyro-Chaldean battalion formed in 1920 as part of the French Foreign Legion.

 Early life and Background

 Early in his childhood he learned to handle weapons and gained a reputation in nearby villages for being a good shooter.
 At the age of 21, Qambar married Lady Shushan from the village of Qudshanis.
 She was the daughter of Nimrod Shimun, cousin of Patriarch Mar Benyamin Shimun.
 Malik Qambar was a descendant of former chiefs of the Assyrian Jilu tribe and he would justify his title as well as his immediate predecessors.

 In 1769, Malik Warda I who was highly respected among other leaders and tribes, waged an energetic struggle against the Kurds around the Jilo tribe.
 It is told of an occasion when his men had gone off with horses and mules to Van to buy provisions.
 The Kurdish tribal leader Nuri Bey had heard about this information and when the men were on their way home from Van, they were attacked by his followers.
 They lost their provisions and four of their men were killed and seven wounded.
 When Malik Warda heard about what had happened, he wanted revenge on his men.
 A year later, in 1770, he marched with 1,700 men and attacked the villages of Nuri Bey.
 He killed 13 of Nuri Bey's men and wounded 21.
 After this, Malik Warda's reputation was strengthened among both Assyrians and Kurds.
 Malik Qambar's father, Malik Warda II, also came to play a major role for the Assyrian population as patron and chief.
 He defended his tribe against attacks by the Kurds and successfully avenged the attacks they suffered from various Kurdish tribes in the early 20th century.